amoffat/manifest/README.md

 # Manifest ✨

-Call an LLM by calling a function
+Call an LLM by calling a function.

+* Define a function name, arguments, return value, and docstring.
+* Call your function as normal, passing in your values.
+* For those values, an LLM will return a response that conforms to your return type.

 # Installation